Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 9.7M

-Total registered sellers worldwide in 2025
+Total registered seller accounts worldwide in 2025

 Marketplace Pulse / AMZScout 2025